 Hard Gear for Toddlers

 If you are looking to buy skis for your toddler look for 70 cm-80 cm skis if your child is between 1 and 3.
 Ideally, the skis will be just below your toddler’s chin.
 However, this size is tough to find!
 Visit your local ski swap, check Facebook Marketplace frequently, or consider renting from a local shop for the season.
-I sometimes see awesome deals on tiny skis.
-If you’d like to know when they come up, be sure to sign up for my newsletter!
+If you are not sure what size skis your toddler needs, be sure to check out my guide to ski sizes for kids.

 Your toddler will definitely need a helmet when skiing.
 I’ve tried several different helmets for our kids, and my favorite is the Giro Crue Mips helmet.
 It has a secure fit, isn’t too bulky and pairs nicely with the Giro Chico goggles.

 One thing I suggest not purchasing is plastic skis that are meant more for playing in the backyard than actually skiing.
 Without a secure binding and ski boots, these skis won’t work when downhill skiing.
 Another piece of equipment you won’t need to worry about is ski poles.
 Toddlers and little kids don’t need ski poles for a while.
 Typically, kids can start using ski poles when they are skiing parallel.
 Even if they are skiing parallel they may still prefer to ski without ski poles, and this is fine!